Namibian Christmas gifts

 32 years of independence

-On March 21, 1990 Namibia became independent from South Africa and has been its own state ever since.
-During this time, a lot of good things have happened in Namibia, without wanting to deny the negative aspects.
-A stable democracy with many free and fair elections, three elected presidents took turns peacefully after their 10 years in office, people's self-confidence has increased significantly, there is surprisingly little corruption, water, electricity and communication are available everywhere, even if only on a pre-paid basis, the number of cars, stone houses and jobs has at least doubled - YES, Namibia can be proud of what has been achieved in the last 30 years.
-This year's weather is fitting.
-It has rained more everywhere than at any time in 11 years - Namibia is a GREEN country!
-Namibia can and must still work on some things, but this weekend is more a time for celebration, everyday life will return next week.
+On March 21, 1990 Namibia gained independence from South Africa and has been a sovereign state ever since.
+During this time, much good has happened in Namibia, without denying the negative aspects.
+A stable democracy with many free and fair elections; three elected presidents who succeeded each other peacefully after their 10-year terms; the people's self-confidence has risen significantly; corruption is surprisingly low; water, electricity, and communication are available everywhere, albeit only on a prepaid basis; the number of cars, stone houses, and jobs has at least doubled – yes, Namibia can be proud of everything it has achieved in the last 30 years.
+Fittingly, this year's weather has been even better.
+It has rained more everywhere than in the last 11 years – Namibia is a GREEN country!
+There are still some things Namibia can and must work on – but this weekend is more of a time for celebration; everyday life will resume next week.

-The government of Namibia can still do much in the area of post-secondary education in the coming years.
-In Germany, skilled workers are the backbone of economic success, and this must be the case in Namibia as well.
-However, there is still a long way to go before this happens, as education is a high cost for families.
-So far, the government only provides loans for very good qualifications or for a few training courses.
-But then living expenses, transport, and rent still have to be paid, which is impossible for most Namibians.
+In the area of post-secondary education, Namibia still has much to do in the coming years.
+In Germany, skilled workers are the backbone of economic success, and this needs to be the case in Namibia as well.
+However, there is still a long way to go, as education is very expensive for families.
+Currently, the government only provides loans for very good qualifications or for a limited number of fields of study.
+Even then, living expenses, transportation, and rent still need to be covered, which is impossible for most Namibians.

-As a Namibia support organization, we now want to become more organized in this area, but this also involves considerable expense for us.
-In addition to the two soup kitchens, the toy library, and the 80 students in the student dormitories, we are already helping six young people get a one- or two-year apprenticeship this year.
-However, this costs us approximately €1,500 to €2,000 per apprenticeship per year. read more
+As a Namibia support association, we want to become more organized in this area, which also entails significant costs for us.
+In addition to the two soup kitchens, the toy library, and the 80 students in the dormitories, we are already helping six young people this year to complete a one- or two-year apprenticeship.
+However, this costs us approximately €1,500 to €2,000 per apprenticeship per year.
+Read more

 Confirmands from Untersteinbach support confirmands in Okombahe

-In 1842, the first missionaries of the then Rhenish Mission arrived in Namibia.
+In 1842, the first missionaries from the Rhenish Mission arrived in Namibia.
 180 years later, Namibia is a country largely shaped by Christianity.
 Approximately 90% of the population are baptized Christians.
-However, the church structure is completely different.
-There are no church taxes and no state donations to church institutions.
-The vast majority of Namibians are baptized Lutherans or other Protestants (approximately 65%), along with a large group of Catholics (approximately 22%) and Free African Churches, whose charismatic spirituality is becoming increasingly popular.
+However, the church structure is quite different.
+There are no church taxes and no state subsidies for religious institutions.
+The vast majority of Namibians are Lutherans or other Protestants (approximately 65%), alongside a large Catholic community (approximately 22%) and members of independent African churches, whose charismatic spirituality is gaining popularity.

 In Namibia, Christians are asked to pay for religious rituals.
-Baptisms, funerals, weddings, confirmations, etc. must be paid for.
-This income benefits the congregations and the pastors, as well as the church leadership.
-The parish council can set the amount itself; for example, a confirmation in a city can easily cost €100.
+Baptisms, funerals, weddings, confirmations, and other services must be paid for.
+These revenues benefit the congregations, the pastors, and the church leadership.
+The church councils can set the amount themselves; for example, a confirmation in a city can easily cost €100.
 In Okombahe, however, the price is around €40.
-In addition to the hymn book and a picture frame with the confirmation verse, the confirmands receive a headscarf and the boys a tie with the congregation's emblem.
-The parish council records the remainder as income, from which the pastor is then paid according to a salary scale.
-There are also some young people who are baptized at the time of confirmation. read more
+In addition to a hymnal and a picture frame with the confirmation verse, the confirmands receive a headscarf, and the boys a tie with the church emblem.
+The remaining amount is recorded by the church council as income, from which the pastor is then paid according to a salary scale.
+Some young people are also baptized at their confirmation.
+Read more